TrivikramUmanath/Self-Quantified-App/readme.md

 # Replit run
 - Go to shell and run
-- Click on `mainpy` and click button run or simply go to this link https://edibleunsunginterpreter.trivikramumanat.repl.co
+- Click on `app.py` and click button run

 # Folder Structure